Over half of all adults in the United States currently have some form of periodontal disease.

 Usually, the inflamed gums caused by gingivitis are the result of bacteria and plaque that have been able to build up on your teeth and gums over time.

-If your gums bleed when you brush them, you have halitosis, or if you notice that your gums look swollen, you may have gingivitis.
+According to our Chattanooga dentist, If your gums bleed when you brush them, you have halitosis, or if you notice that your gums look swollen, you may have gingivitis.

 Want to learn how to reverse gingivitis so that you don’t eventually lose your teeth and suffer other health consequences?